 Its stunning wooden port made me fall in love with the city,

 Rouen is a beautiful city to visit if you’re interested in medieval history.
 This gorgeous French city with a clocktower dating back to the 14th century and half-timbered houses straight out of a fairy tale has a stunning historic cathedral (Rouen Cathedral) where Richard the Lionheart is buried.

 Rouen also is where Joan of Arc was burned at the stake.
 You can view her memorial in the city center.
 I just loved getting lost in the cobblestoned alleyways here.
 Don’t miss Les Berthom for craft beer.

 Day 4: D-Day Memorial & The Calvados/Cider Route in Normandy

-Pay your respects at at the five beaches where the troops landed in World War II and the various cemeteries for the fallen soldiers.
+Pay your respects at the five beaches where the troops landed in World War II and the various cemeteries for the fallen soldiers.
 Click for more information about visiting Omaha Beach.
-I recommend taking a tour if possible to learn more about the history.
+I recommend taking a tour if possible to learn more about

 Even if you don’t have time during your four days in Normandy to get out to the cider towns, you’re likely to pass a farm with a sign that says VENDRE with an apple on it if you’re driving on non-highway roads close to Calvados.
 It usually means that you’ll be able to buy fresh Normandy cider!